 The lane 4 is a surprise lane.
-Any licensed taxi can arrive to this lane and the quality can be anything like the price too.
-So if you choose this lane, ask about the price from the driver before taking the ride.
+Any licensed taxi can arrive to this lane.
+If you choose this lane, ask about the price from the driver before taking a ride.
 If you do not like the quality of the car or the price, just skip the taxi and take next one.
 We believe that all taxis coming to this lane are safe and reliable but the risk level is a little increased.
 You may end up having much cheaper ride, or the other possibility, to end up paying a high fare for a short ride.

 For example, we were taking a ride to home that would cost about 40 euros by using Airport's partner companies.
 We chose a taxi from the lane 4 and asked its price.
 The price started from 45 euros but we were able to negotiate it to 35 euros easily.
 When there are more taxis available than customers, choosing the lane 4 is a good option.
 You may easily negotiate a good deal.

 There is also a company called Airport Taxi Yellow Line, that offers fixed priced shared rides to Helsinki, Vantaa and Espoo.
-The prices start from 19,50 euros depending on the number of passengers and your destination.
-This is a shared taxi service so the ride may take longer.
-Check the full price list from their web page.
+The prices start from 22 euros depending on the number of passengers and your destination.
+This is a shared taxi service so the ride may take much longer.
+Check the full price list from their website.

 Taxi Apps in Finland

-The number on the list is the famous taxi app Uber.
+The number one the list is the famous taxi app Uber.
 If you order Uber to pick you up from the airport, you will be picked up from the taxi lane 5.